dotnet/docs-maui/docs/migration/forms-projects.md

 ## Update to SDK Style projects

 SDK Style projects are the same project format used by all other .NET workloads, and compared to Xamarin projects they are much less verbose.
-For details updating your application projects, refer to the [Xamarin Projects](xamarin-projects.md) guidance.
+For details updating your application projects, refer to the [Update Xamarin.Android and Xamarin.iOS apps to .NET](native-projects.md) guidance.
 This document will describe the changes specific to your Xamarin.Forms library projects.

 ## Create new project